Using MIDI To Control QLab

 Once you've set the Device ID, there's nothing else to configure in QLab.
 QLab will respond to the following MSC commands:

 - ALL_OFF.
-Fade out and stop all currently playing cues.
+Stop all currently playing cues.

 - STANDBY+/-.
 Move the playhead to the next or previous cue.